IDCubed/oms-docs/sources/contributing/vm_images.rst

 To apply any post-install provisioning steps outlined in the template, packer expects the system/image it is manipulating to have a system user.
-In the image building framework included in oms-kickstart, installing the base OS (Ubuntu) is completely automated within packer and leveraging the existing automated installation framework provided by Debian/Ubuntu.
+In the image building framework included in oms-kickstart, installing the base OS (Ubuntu) is completely automated within packer and leverages the existing automated installation framework provided by Debian/Ubuntu.
 It is within ``preseed.cfg`` that we create the initial administrative user for packer, and set the password for this user.